 One part Warmblood one part Bourbon.
 Serve chilled, somewhere near Canada….er…scratch that- serve a little too warm somewhere near The South.

 Welcome readers!
 My name is Shelby.
 I started riding when I was in middle school and took western pleasure lessons on a family friend’s horse.
 Around the same time, I started volunteering for a therapeutic horseback riding organization- I have been involved ever since.
-I was a three sport athlete in high school and riding got put on the back burner while I enjoyed the success and weathered the demands of multiple competitive sports.
-After suffering career ending sports injuries in high school, my focus shifted to rapidly learning a new sport and competing nationally while in college.
+I was a three sport athlete in high school and riding got put on the back burner.
+After suffering career ending sports injuries in high school, my focus shifted to rapidly learning a new sport- rowing- and competing nationally while in college.
 After college, with a little more money in my pocket, I decided to take up riding again, having never lost the passion.
 I started riding at a dressage barn at the age of 21 and leased my first horse, a Belgian draft mare, in 2011.

 The online horseblogging community is simply incredible.
 I learn so much from all of you- it is an honor just to participate.